 If you really don’t want your shop vac to bother your family or neighbors, do the opposite of what I just said.
 Close all doors and windows before you fire up your device.
 You can also implement some workshop-approved soundproofing methods for good measure.
 And make sure you’re wearing earplugs when you use the shop vac — enclosed spaces will amplify the sound.

-Ways to Use or Set up Your Quiet Shop Vac
+Final Tips on How to Set up and Use Your Quiet Shop Vac

 As I have previously mentioned, there are two basic ways to utilize a shop vac.
 On the one hand, you could use it for its suctioning properties for dry or wet spills.
 And if the vacuum has a blower port, you can use it as a blower as well.
 But how exactly do you switch between these modes?